majguo/weblogic-on-azure-1/dr-database/README.md

 Find out the copied value of "adminConsole" and credentials of "WebLogic Administrator" in section [Deploy the active WebLogic cluster](#deploy-the-active-weblogic-cluster), open it in a new browser tab, and sign in.

 Similarly, sign in to WebLogic Server Administratiion Console using the the copied value of "adminConsole" and credentials of "WebLogic Administrator" in section [Deploy the passive WebLogic cluster](#deploy-the-passive-weblogic-cluster).

-### Disable "Support Global Transaction" for the data source

-The data source used for TLOG store shouldn't use an XA JDBC driver or is configured to support global transactions.
-Follow steps below to disable "Support Global Transaction" for the data source created during the cluster deployment.

-1. Make sure you have signed in to WebLogic Server Administratiion Console for the active cluster.
-1. Locate to "Domain structure > wlsd > Services > Data Sources" in the left navigation area.
-Click "Data Sources".
-1. You should see "jdbc/WebLogicCafeDB" listed in the right work area.
-Click "jdbc/WebLogicCafeDB".
-1. Click Transaction > Lock & Edit > Uncheck "Supports Global Transactions" > Save > Activate Changes.
-Wait unitl it completes.

-Similarly, follow the same steps above in WebLogic Server Administratiion Console for the passive cluster.

 ### Deploy sample app